 Waist circumference

-"We know that when you have increased weight across the belly, your metabolism is slightly different; it puts off the cholesterol, it makes the blood pressure a little higher, it gives you a tendency to diabetes -- we call that metabolic syndrome," Abramson said.
+"We know that when you have increased weight across the belly, your metabolism is slightly different, it makes the blood pressure a little higher, it gives you a tendency to diabetes -- we call that metabolic syndrome," Abramson says.
 "The truth is that lifestyle, in addition to diet and exercise, can improve all these increased risk factors that we now know to be so important."

-The body processes that fat differently, she said.
+The body processes belly fat differently, she says.
 A slim person with a little beer belly (apple shaped) is at greater risk than many women who put on weight across the hips (pear shaped).
-She warned that being a large pear shape with plenty of weight across the belly area is still a danger.
+She warns that being a large pear shape with plenty of weight across the belly area is still a danger.

 C-reactive protein (CRP)

-Heart disease develops for many reasons, Abramson said.
-In addition to those risks already discussed, inflammation in the body and the blood vessels is important.
-The catch, she said, is that we can reduce that inflammation, or C-reactive protein, by losing weight, by exercising, by cutting down on some of the fat in our diet and not smoking.
+Heart disease develops for many reasons, including inflammation in the body and the blood vessels.
+The catch, she said, is that we can reduce that inflammation, or C-reactive protein, by losing weight, exercising, cutting down on some of the fat in our diet and not smoking.

 To assess your risk for heart disease, visit your healthcare provider.
-By checking all the various factors, such as age, blood pressure and cholesterol, they can add up all the factors and determine a level of risk.
+By checking all the factors, such as age, blood pressure and cholesterol, your healthcare provider can determine your level of risk.

 Diabetes

-Interestingly, diabetes is what's called a risk equivalent.
-If you've had your first heart attack or you have diabetes without having had a heart attack, your risk is the same.
-It's as if you had heart disease, Abramson said.
-There are some very important medications, in addition to lifestyle and diet, that diabetics and people with heart disease should be on.
+Diabetes is what is called a 'risk equivalent'.
+Weather you've had a heart attack or you have diabetes but have not had a heart attack, your risk of heart disease is the same.
+It's as if you had heart disease, Abramson says.
+There are some very important medications, in addition to lifestyle and diet considerations, that diabetics and people with heart disease should consider.

 Blood pressure

-People and doctors need to be retrained, she said, because what we though was a normal blood pressure many years ago is now actually considered a higher normal blood pressure.
+People and doctors need to be retrained, she says, because what we though was a normal blood pressure many years ago is now actually considered a higher normal blood pressure.